Pathways to Study Abroad

 Sociology majors are encouraged to study

 abroad, and many opportunities can complement studies in sociology.
+Social problems and issues need a global and local perspective.
 Because of

-the flexibility and breadth in the Sociology program, study abroad can fit into
+the flexibility and breadth in the Sociology program, study abroad can easily fit into

 the program and the Undergraduate Curriculum requirements.